Symphony No. 13 (Shostakovich): Composition

-Yevtushenko added, about the composer's setting of Babi Yar that "if I were to able to write music I would have written it exactly the way Shostakovich did....
+Yevtushenko added, about the composer's setting of Babi Yar that "if I were able to write music I would have written it exactly the way Shostakovich did....
 His music made the poem greater, more meaningful and powerful.
 In a word, it became a much better poem."

 Growing controversy

 By the time Shostakovich had completed the first movement on 27 March 1962, Yevtushenko was already being subjected to a campaign of criticism, as he was now considered a political liability.
 Khrushchev's agents engendered a campaign to discredit him, accusing the poet of placing the suffering of the Jewish people above that of the Russians.
 The intelligentsia called him a "boudoir poet" — in other words, a moralist.
 Shostakovich defended the poet in a letter dated 26 October 1965, to his pupil Boris Tishchenko: